alipzsh/knowledge-base/magic parameters.md

 find parameters:
   - GAP, fallparams
+    `fallparams -u url`
   - passive recon --> unfurl
     `cat .passive | unfurl keys | sort -u | grep -v "/"`

 - test them in chunks [param_maker.sh](param_maker.sh); to make a long string of parameters from a list.
+  - after getting params with GAP (or others) and turning them into a chunk either in GAP or the script, test them considering the proper chunk size ( 25-40).
+  -> if it get's reflected, work on it [[fuzz by hand]] and e.g [[bypass xss filters]] -> if didn't get anywhere, remove it and look for another.
+    06 06 last 10 mins

 ## *similar* ones could be found on the application